cmuscioly/cmuscioly.github.io/tournament.md

 We will not be running any trial events.
 Wherever it makes a difference, we will be following **regional rules**.

-Below is a preliminary schedule of events, as well as preliminary team number assignments.
+Below are the schedule of events for tournament day, and team number assignments.
-Times and locations have not been finalized, and will be updated leading up to the competition.
+Note that **locations are not finalized,** and may be updated leading up to the competition.

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSGCAjDyb0cQyBxhh4QIrr-0mCaXo0dksBqskj5arCj9Se6v_yLz1kC5CKe6kIM-SHqR0W9Icjkk-Gt/pubhtml?gid=1346582439&amp;single=true&amp;widget=true&amp;headers=false" style="width: 100%; min-height: 600px;"></iframe>